AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.5.
 Precipitation climatology

 Similar to the temperature results,
-RCM output was generally associated with smaller biases in the annual precipitation climatology and seasonal cycle than corresponding GCM output, but some bias still persisted and could have its own unique spatial characteristics.
+RCM output was generally (but not always) associated with smaller biases in the annual precipitation climatology and seasonal cycle than corresponding GCM output, but some bias still persisted and could have its own unique spatial characteristics.
 When bias correction was applied to RCM output for the historical task,